radish-es/casebook-property/content/statutes/protection-property.md

       Province of Nova Scotia
 links:
   - url: content/concepts/trespass.md
-    explanation: How do these provisions of the Act relate to the civil tort of trespass?
+    explanation: How do the provisions of this Act relate to the civil tort of trespass?
   - url: content/cases/harrison.md
-    explanation: There are also trespass statutes at issue in this case.
-How do those statues compare?
-Does it matter?
+    explanation: Note that there are other provincial trespass statutes at issue in this case.
+How does the wording of these other statutes compare to the Nova Scotia legislation?
+Why might differences in the wording matter, if at all, according to the two judges in the case?
 published: true
 ---